 Day 13: Shigatse-Lhasa(280 km) Return to Lhasa from Shigatse.
 You will have time for shopping gifts and souvenirs to bring home.
 Overnight stay in Lhasa.

 Day 14: Depart from Lhasa You will enjoy your last moments in Tibet.
-Our guide and driver will then pick you up and transfer you to the airport or train station.
-We hope you have gathered precious memory of your time in Tibet, and we wish you the best on your future adventure.
+Our driver/guide will then pick you up and transfer you to the airport or train station.
+We hope you have fullfilled your memorable spiritual trip in Tibet, and we wish you the safe journey back home!